yuh-m/42_born2beroot/README.md

        - sda 1 to 4 it could be considered primary partitions, and sda 5 and higher on are extended partitions.
     - https://www.wikiwand.com/en/Disk_partitioning
     - https://askubuntu.com/a/1207738
-  - Difference creating the disk at beggining or end of avaiable space - Didn't find any explanation on where it could be better to create at the end, but emperical tests suggests it might have a poore performance on the disk.
+  - Difference creating the disk at beggining or end of avaiable space - Didn't find any explanation on where it could be better to create at the end, but emperical tests suggests it might have a poor performance on the disk.
     - https://askubuntu.com/questions/56883/is-having-the-swap-partition-at-the-beginning-better-than-at-the-end
   - Difference on ext4, ext3 and ext2:
     - types of filesystems created for Linux.
     - ext3 and ext4 enables journaling (able to log changes in the  machine)
     - https://www.learnitguide.net/2016/08/difference-between-ext2-ext3-and-ext4.html
 </br>
-- __Expected result__ -  After the manual setup the inital configuration of the VM, the hard disk should have the following structure [tip - take a snapshot of the state of the machine, and copy of the VM to not having to set this up again]
+- __Expected result__ -  After the manual setup the inital configuration of the VM, the hard disk should have the following structure [tip - take a snapshot of the state of the machine, and copy of the VM to not having to set this up again before finishing the configuration of the VM]
 ![Bonus](./img/bonus_partitions.PNG)

 </br>